eth-p/uni-chip8/docs/project/Product-Document.md

 ### GitHub Issues

 GitHub issues are used for formal bug reports, feature requests, and code reviews.
 We take full advantage of the features provided by GitHub to organize and manage issues through the use of tags, assignees, and milestones.

+The issue tracker will be used to identify components that need to be finished, and the developers assigned to them.

+The project tracker will be used to identify all components and their associated issue ticket that fall under a specific release.

 ### Meetings